Mani007/AdvContextAPI/README.md

 2. Provider
 For providing context data to right component.
 3. Consumer
-For consumption of context data at the right component.
+For consumption of context data at the right component. **The best way for consuming context API data is to use useContext hook.**